Taiwan targets COVID-19 vaccination for 60% of population by Oct

 Infections are heavily concentrated in the capital, Taipei, and the neighbouring city.

-Japan held out the prospect of timely help, saying it would consider sharing its vaccine doses with other countries after a ruling party panel urged that a portion of its AstraZeneca Plc stocks be provided to Taiwan.
+Japan held out the prospect of timely help, saying it would consider sharing its vaccine doses with other countries after a ruling party panel urged that a portion of its AstraZeneca Plc (AZN.L) stocks be provided to Taiwan. read more

 Our Standards: The Thomson Reuters Trust Principles.